Create and Launch

 After creating your application, you are taken to the application overview page.
 From here, you can launch your application for each environment.

 In the example, we have chosen a Container application, so we are prompted to provide inputs for service count, cpu, memory, image, and port.
-For other application types, we would be prompted for a few different inputs.
-As we launch our application, we also have the opportunity to define environment variables.
+For other application types, we would be prompted with different inputs.